horse life insurance payout in the event of unfitness for use

 Katrin Straub

-A horse that becomes unusable due to health reasons poses a significant emotional and financial burden for owners.
-Equine life insurance with a clause for unusability can mitigate the economic damage.
-Understand the terms to ensure the correct payout in the event of a claim.
+A horse that becomes unfit for use for health reasons places an enormous emotional and financial burden on owners.
+Horse life insurance with an unfitness-for-use clause can help mitigate the financial loss.
+Understand the terms and conditions to ensure the correct payout in the event of a claim.

 The topic in brief and concise terms